yoanmalie/d8-theming-guide/breakpoint-images/breakpoints.md

       multipliers:
         - 1x

 Each breakpoint has it's own identifier.
 Bartik has 3 unique breakpoints: *mobile*, *narrow* and *wide*.
 Each breakpoint is defined as `{module or theme name}.{label}`, with `bartik.mobile` as an example.
 The name of the module or theme is used to make sure the identifier is unique.
-This way, modules can include breakpoint from each other.
+This way, modules can include breakpoints from each other.

 ### label